 All right, as we continue with Senator Lindsey Graham talking about this Georgia Senate runoff in a month and one day.

-I want to know this, because and this is very critical.
+I want to know this because, and this is very critical.

 The polls have been very close.

-You know Matt Towery, he does insider advantage.
+You know Matt Towery.

-He had Purdue up one, he had Loffler down one.
+He had Purdue up one.

-I I don't know how to read it except to say that means it's too close to call, which means that every vote in Georgia is really going to matter.
+I don't know how to read it except to say that means it's too close to call, which means that every vote in Georgia is really going to matter.

 The Secretary of State could do that if he chose to.

-If they would do those two things, it would unite the party, it would be fair to the president, it would be fair to the voters in Georgia.
+If they would do those two things, it would unite the party.

-Well, I agree, but I think people need to have confidence there.
+I think people need to have confidence there.

-But by you know, what do you say to some people that are frustrated?
+But, you know, what do you say to some people that are frustrated?

-They're like, Well, they stole it once, I can't go out and vote again.
+I can't go out and vote again.

-That to me is the wrong attitude.
+That, to me, is the wrong attitude.

 You know, for example, it's got to be determined ahead of time.

-Nobody can see anything from six feet away, Lindsey Graham, and the statutory language allows for partisan observers to observe the whole process.
+And the statutory language allows for partisan observers to observe the whole process.

-Well, it goes back to validating signatures under the current law, a single person election office can do it.
+Well, it goes back to validating signatures under the current law.

 It should be done the same way.

-You need something like that from LN voting.
+Need something like that from LN voting.

-If you don't, you're setting in motion the destruction of Donald Trump's family, the destruction of his legacy, and the implementation implementation of socialism in America.
+If you don't, you're setting in motion the destruction of Donald Trump's family, the destruction of his legacy, and the implementation of socialism in America.

 It's a lot at stake.